Wine detail

 Is the 2014 historically significant as a Mommessin bottle?

 Yes.
+The 2014 is the final complete Mommessin-era vintage before the family sold the estate to Artemis Domaines in 2018.
 Collectors interested in the traditional Mommessin house style - minimal intervention, whole-cluster fermentation, conservative new oak - are acquiring 2014 bottles as the last chapter of that 86-year chapter.
 The post-2018 Artemis renovation has changed the estate's approach significantly.